badgersrus/pos-devnet/README.md

-## Run a proof of stake network on Deneb fork
+## Run a proof of stake network on Deneb fork (Geth 1.14.6 and Prysm 5.0.4)

 1. Initialise geth and prysm using `./run-init.sh`
 2. Run the nodes `./run-nodes.sh`